chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 5. Give the battery usage of the computer just say "battery usage" or "battery usage of the computer" or "battery usage of 0the computer".
 6. Similarly, Give the current weather of the city just say "current weather" or "current weather of the city".
 7. Search in chrome just say "search in chrome".
-8. Tell you the time by saying "time" or "what time is it" or "what is the time" or "tell me the time".
+8. Tell you the time by saying "current time" or "what is the current time" or "time current".
-9. Tell you the date by saying "date" or "what date is it" or "what is the date" or "tell me the date".
+9. Tell you the date by saying "current date" or what is the current date" or date current just ensure that the query contains both "date" and "current".
 10. Generate a random password by saying "generate a password" or "generate a random password".
 11. Generate a random number by saying "generate a number" or "generate a random number".
 12. Change your name by saying "change my name to (your name)" or "call me (your name)".